 T SSB_measurement_period_inter_cca: equal to a measurement period of SSB based measurement given in table 9.3A.5-1.

-For test 1, MGRP = 40 ms and for test 2 MGRP = 20 ms.
+MGRP = 40 ms.

 SMTC period = 20 ms.

 NOTE: The actual overall delays measured in the test may be up to 2xTTIDCCH higher than the measurement reporting delays above because of TTI insertion uncertainty of the measurement report in DCCH.